floroz/floroz/README.md

 Through mentoring, pair programming, and code reviews, I contribute to building a healthy team culture that highlights the importance of writing clean, modular, and loosely coupled code that is easy to extend, maintain and reuse.

-I am an advocate for web accessibility and inclusiveness, and I try to write software that is usable (and enjoyable) by large audiences with different needs and skillsets.
+I am an advocate for web accessibility and inclusiveness, and I write software that is usable (and enjoyable) by large audiences with different needs and skillsets.

 ## Open Source Contributions :heart: